danesnick/old_website/_posts/2021-11-20-Leaving-macOS.markdown

 * 2020 13" M1 Macbook Air - returned
 * 2020 13" M1 Macbook Pro - My fiance's device and I'm typing this blog post on it now!

-Despite all these attempts to the use macOS as my daily driver, I have constantly ran into frustrations with the OS.
+Despite all these attempts to use macOS as my daily driver, I have constantly ran into frustrations with the OS.
 However, before I go into my frustrations with macOS, I wanted to highlight what I enjoy that Windows / Linux do not provide.

 ## What I like about macOS